 It varies between providers, but cancellation cover is per person on your policy.
 This means when it comes to cancelling your trip, the person named on the policy will be covered for the total amount of cancellation cover – and be able to claim up to that back.
 If for instance four people are named on the policy and the cancellation cover is £3,000, you’ll have four times that amount to potentially claim back if your trip is cancelled.

-Am I able to make a
+Am I able to make a claim?

 Generally speaking, what you can claim for depends on what your loss is, and whether you are covered under the policy you have purchased.
 Providers include different clauses within the terms of their policy, so for example, even if two providers included cancellation cover of £3,000, only one may include cover for cancellation if you are made redundant.
 It’s worth checking your policy wordings to ensure your cover meets your needs and expectations.